nomadiqltd/FinNews/README.md

 # FinNews

-This is a Jetpack Compose app using Material 3 design elements.
-This Android app sample allows the user to display a list of articles, view the details and has visaully decorative actions such as: Search, Favourite and to Bookmark the articles (not implemented).
+FinNews is a Jetpack Compose app using Material 3 design elements.
+This Android app sample allows is the leading FinTech and finance news app which allows the user to display a list of articles, view the details and has visaully decorative actions such as: Search, Favourite and to Bookmark the articles (not implemented).

 # Prerequisites: